What Critical Role is Teaching Us About the Magic of Group Storytelling

 A safe space to walk into the dark

-The cast of Critical Role have been telling stories for over 8 years, and though those stories are often peppered with jokes and light-hearted moments, there have been some dark times.
+The cast of Critical Role have been telling stories for almost 10 years now, and though those stories are often peppered with jokes and light-hearted moments, there have been some dark times.

-The show has covered themes of loss and death, of moving on from past mistakes, and of trying to leave the world better than you found it.
-Very real topics of betrayal, abuse, the darker side of responsibility, and caving in to the desire for power are dealt with by various characters throughout the show.
+The show has covered themes of loss and death, of moving on from past mistakes and trying to leave the world better than you found it.
+The very real topics of betrayal, abuse, and the darker side of responsibility are dealt with by various players throughout the show.
 Struggling with mental health and the conflict of leaving those you love are not light, breezy topics, but the cast takes on these challenging themes with respect and an openness that shines through their words, never shying away from the brutal honesty these themes demand from their characters.

 A story people want to be a part of

-Critical Role is now considered one of the biggest names in liveplay D&D, just recently celebrating their 8-year streaming anniversary.
-These days they produce not only liveplay content, but also novels, comics, board games, music, art, miniatures, dice, apparel, and an original animated TV show- all based on the stories they tell through D&D.
+Critical Role is now considered one of the biggest names in liveplay DnD, producing not only liveplay content, but also novels, comics, board games, music, miniatures, art, dice, apparel, and even an original animated TV show now on its third season- all based on the stories they tell through liveplay gaming.
+They have even branched away from their DnD roots and created their own TTRPG systems and in-house publishing house.
+But their heart remains the same, no matter what game they’re playing: incredible, honest storytelling.

-Over the years, the community of CR has continued to grow, with an array of guest stars joining the main cast at the table and behind the microphones.
-Names from across the range of fandom include: Patrick Rothfuss, Wil Wheaton, Mark Hulmes, Vin Diesel, Robbie Daymond, Dominic Monaghan, Billy Boyd, David Tennant, and Matthew Lillard, not to mention the thousands of creators that produce fan art, cosplay, music and art, and the team of talented creators behind their content.
+Over the years, the community of CR has continued to grow, with an array of guest stars joining the cast at the table and behind the microphones.
+Names from across the range of fandom include Patrick Rothfuss, Will Wheaton, Mark Hulmes, Vin Diesel, Robbie Daymond, Dominic Monaghan, Billy Boyd, David Tennant, and Matthew Lillard, not to mention the thousands of creators that produce fan art, cosplay, music and novels, and the team of talented creators behind their extensive content.

-Troy Baker, who voiced Syldor in the second season of The Legend of Vox Machina: the animated show based on CR’s first D&D campaign, was asked in a recent interview how it felt to finally be a part of Critical Role.
+Troy Baker, who voiced Syldor in The Legend of Vox Machina animated series, was asked in a recent interview how it felt to finally be a part of the Critical Role family.
 As you may know, Baker has previously worked with many members of the cast on games like The Last Of Us and Call of Duty, and has watched CR grow from its “offhand and casual” beginnings to a worldwide enterprise.

 “There is not a single word that would be considered hyperbole for what this is.
 It’s phenomenal, it’s remarkable”